Bridging Finance

 - With detailed planning that has to be varied in some way

-Bridging can be used for sites with planning permission that don’t need to be altered in any way.
-This is sometimes referred to as land purchase bridging.
-For example, where a site has permission for 4 residential units that a developer or builder is happy to build out as per the existing plans but isn’t yet ready to build (most development loans will stipulate that the build phase needs to start within 3 months of the land loan being drawn).
+Planning Bridging, sometimes called land purchase bridging, can also be used for sites with planning permission that doesn’t need to be altered in any way.
+For example, where a site has permission for 4 residential units that a developer or builder will build out as per the existing plans, but isn’t yet ready to build (most development loans will stipulate that the build phase needs to start within 3 months of the land loan being drawn).

 Purchase or refinance bridging